sp9wpn/freq_cycler/aprs_cycles_howto.md

 ## Setting up your station to receive both radiosondes and APRS on 432.500 ##

+### Introduction ###
+A typical radiosonde station has all the hardware ready to receive APRS on 432,500MHz.
+Of course, if you have SAW filter for 400MHz this will make it unusable for 433 band, but normally the hardware is ready to go.
+All we need is some extra software.

+The idea is to share receiver time between sondes and APRS frequency.
+Normally, this is about 50/50 share, but if activity on APRS is detected, freq_cycler will extend timefor that.
+On the other hand, sondes during landing are still prioritized and get exclusive Rx time.
+These times are adjustable in the config file.

+### How to make this work ###
 1. Firstly, you need a software APRS decoder.
 My choice is direwolf.
 It is available in Raspbian as a binary package, so just run:
    ```